LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 NASA's Power of 10 says 60 lines of code, but generally what can be printed on a single page in standard reference format.
 The JPL Coding Standard says 60 lines of text, but includes 60 lines of code from the Power of 10.
 TigerBeetle uses a hard limit of 70 lines.
-The Spinroot site says 60 is typical, but an reasonable value between 50 - 100 works.
+The Spinroot site says 60 is typical, but a reasonable value between 50 – 100 works.
 Spinroot's interpretation is defined by actual code excluding comments and empty lines.
 They take the file and normalize it to account for different styles and then count each line.